Foundations of Threading

 public void Abort();

 As you can see, this method is simply asked to terminate its thread (remember that this method doesn't really terminate a thread).
-Here is an example of calling this method:
+In the same way, you can terminate as many threads as you want in your program.

 The Thread.Abort() method hardly does any processing.
-In fact, this method relies on you (and on the operating system or OS) to take care of any problem.
+In fact, this method relies on you (and on the operating system, OS) to take care of any problem.
 In reality, thread abortion (or termination) is neither guaranteed nor predictable.
 One way you can assist, or inform, the OS about the operation (of terminating your thread) is to provide some information about it.
 To let you provide such information, the Thread class provides another version of the Abort() method.
 Its syntax is:

 public void Abort(object stateInfo);